 The park features a splash pad (open 10 am to 8 pm May to September), a children’s playground, an outdoor fitness circuit, picnic areas, washroom and change facilities.

 Need some delicious fixings for your picnic lunch?
 Country Grocer is a locally-owned full service grocery store located in the heart of town where you’ll find fresh, local produce and products for every meal and snack.
 And just across the parking lot is one of my favourite bakeries in Greater Victoria – the Esquimalt Bakery.
-The friendly staff will help you choose from delicious breads (you’ve got to try the sourdough) and delectable desserts - we love the long john’s made with real cream or the jelly donuts.
+The friendly staff will help you choose from delicious breads (you’ve got to try the sourdough) and delectable desserts - we love the long john’s made with real cream and the jelly donuts.

 Greater Victoria is home to Canada’s Pacific Naval Fleet located at Canadian Forces Base (CFB) Esquimalt, the second largest military base in Canada with over 12,000 acres and 1,500 buildings.
 With over 7,000 military and civilian personnel working on the base, it’s a big part of the town’s identity.